servalproject/serval-dna/doc/Mesh-Stream-Protocol.md

 receive MSP message streams over the [Serval mesh network][] using the [Serval DNA][] daemon.

-**Note**: The MSP protocol and its API are currently provisional, and will evolve as development continues.
+**Note**: MSP and its API are currently provisional, and will evolve as development continues.
 Provisional versions of MSP may not be compatible with successive versions, so applications developed using a provisional version MSP may have to be re-written, re-compiled and/or re-linked against a newer version of the API in order to remain interoperable.

 MSP applications can operate in two modes:
  * *client* applications are started occasionally, and *connect* to remote